Nature’s Logic Information

 Nature’s Logic Product Range

 Nature’s Logic has a diverse yet modest range of dog food products.
-This includes a reasonable variety of traditional dry dog food recipes and a similarly sized range of canned dog food recipes.
+This includes a reasonable variety of traditional dry dog food recipes and a similarly-sized range of canned dog food recipes.
 Each of these ranges includes a number of meat and fish ingredients, some of which are uncommon or unique.

 Nature’s Logic recently released a new sub-brand of dry dog food known as distinction.
 These recipes are only available at independent pet specialty and natural food stores and are more catered towards dogs with sensitive stomachs or allergies.

-The packaging and branding for this new range appears to appeal to consumers concerned about the effect of legumes in dog food.
+The packaging and branding for this new range appear to appeal to consumers concerned about the effect of legumes in dog food.
 However, the existing dry food products from Nature’s Logic were also Legume Free.

 Nature’s Logic also has a very small range of raw frozen dog food.
 Raw and Frozen dog food is becoming increasingly popular in recent years and is often used as a treat and as an alternative to traditional kibble.